- Nickel Plate Trail Neighbors

 I’m a property owner along the trail and I’d like to potentially connect to the trail from my property.
 What’s the process for this?

 The City has coordinated with Duke Energy, which has an easement over the trail area, to develop a permitting process that allows adjacent properties to connect directly to the trail.
-The trail connection application will open June 1, 2021 to properties along the paved portions of the trail from 106th Street to 131st Street.
-For properties adjacent to unpaved portions of the trail, a trail connection will be available once paving occurs.
+The trail connection application is now open for properties along the paved portions of the trail from 106th Street to 146th Street.
+For properties adjacent to unpaved portions of the trail between 106th Street and 96th Street, a trail connection will be available once paving occurs.

-The City of Fishers commissioned a study of the corridor to assess the feasibility of this option.
+Yes, the City of Fishers commissioned a study of the corridor to assess the feasibility of this option.
 The study can be found here.
-In summary, this option is feasible with the acquisition of a portion of or complete elimination of over 100 properties and buildings along the trail.
-Even without the cost associated with building the trail, this option would add an additional $20.5 million in property impacts, pedestrian bridges, trail embankments, retaining walls, and the required 6’ security fencing between the trail and the track.
+In summary, this option was feasible with the acquisition of a portion of or complete elimination of over 100 properties and buildings along the trail.
+Even without the cost associated with building the trail, this option would have added an additional $20.5 million in property impacts, pedestrian bridges, trail embankments, retaining walls, and the required 6’ security fencing between the trail and the track.

 What ever happened to the Nickel Plate Express?